Forced Turnover: Evaluating Pressing Effectiveness in Soccer

 Data processing

-Using the XY tracking data, we calculated the frame-by-frame distance, velocity, acceleration, and direction of both the players and the ball.
+Using the player tracking data, we calculated the frame-by-frame distance, velocity, acceleration, and direction of both the players and the ball.
 These velocities were smoothed using a rolling function with a window size of 3 frames, and the accelerations with a window size of 5 frames.
 Afterwards, we removed the physically impossible values, such as velocity values larger than 11.9 m/s and acceleration values larger than 10 m/s2.
-We also standardized the data such that the home team always attacks from left to right (Anzer et al. (2025).
+We also standardized the data such that the home team always attacks from left to right (Anzer et al. (2025)).

-Detecting pressing sequences with XY tracking data
+Detecting pressing actions with player tracking data

 While StatsBomb-360 data and possibly other soccer tracking providers tag a pressure or pressing event, SkillCorner does not.
 To identify pressing events, we initially defined the “pressure zone” as any area within 6 meters of the ball carrier.
 However, according to Andrienko et al. (2017), this approach is too simplistic and does not account for the directions players are facing or moving towards.
 So, we chose to adopt the new approach they had proposed, where the “pressure zone” is elliptical (or oval) rather than circular.
 The distance limits are determined by the following formula: